w3c/wpub/explainers/wpub-explainer.md

 ## Acknowledgments

-The initial draft was written by Dave Cramer, with additional text from Matt Garrish.
+This explainer has been written by Dave Cramer and Matt Garrish.
 Thanks to Garth Conboy, Ivan Herman, Deborah Kaplan, Tzviya Siegman, and Avneesh Singh for valuable feedback.